antoniolox1721/PICCINGS/README.md

 ## Contributing

-We welcome contributions to the PICCINGS project.
+We welcome contributions to the PowerLineDrone project.
 Please feel free to submit pull requests or open issues to discuss potential improvements.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)